 With the gunmetal filters, there is more focus on the upper mids and treble resulting in more bite and attack in these regions.
 This really is a good combination for treble-heads and those who prefer details higher up without wanting to experience sibilance or hot treble.
 Though the different filters do tilt the signature towards one part of the frequency spectrum or the other, it should be noted that the underlying sound remains smooth and cohesive.

-With the gunmetal filters, there is good extension of highs amongst a smooth character.
+With the gunmetal filters, there is a good extension of highs amongst a smooth character.
 Perhaps a bit of air is lacking next to the DUNU DN-2000’s treble though this is somewhat marginal as an observation.
-The RHA T20 with treble filters in comparison show more sparkly highs with better extension than the Atlases.
+The RHA T20 with treble filters in comparison show more sparkly highs with the better extension than the Atlases.
 This could be one area that Trinity Audio perhaps work on to deliver more sparkle and bite without compromising its smooth tonality.
 Having said that, I am still impressed that the Atlas manages to portray high frequencies in a non-fatiguing and lush manner.

 Soundstage & Imaging